theamartine/Burridge-Knopoff-Pad-Model/index.md

 ## Welcome to the webpage for the Burrdige-Knopoff-Pad-Model
   _Created as a part of the Masters Thesis of Thea Marstrander._

-This webpage will show the animations, supplemented with plots of respective runs, made of the Burridge-Knopoff-Pad-Model.
+This webpage will show the animations made from simulations of the Burridge-Knopoff-Pad-Model.
+It will also supplement with plots of the respective simulations.
-It will give short intepretations of what is seed in the animations, but for further analisys see the thesis itself.
+There will be given short intepretations of what can be viewed in the animations, but for further analisys see the full thesis.

 The webpage repository:
 Model repository: